 As you age, the risk of falls increases.
 According to the National Institute of Health, more than one in three adults aged 65 and older falls per year, and these incidents send 1.6 million older adults to the emergency room with fall related injuries.

 But despite your best efforts, sometimes falls happen.
-Rushina Patel, a physical therapist from Ideal Home Care, taught attendees of Kendal at Home’s Healthy Aging Day how to remain safe after a fall.
+Rushina Patel, a physical therapist, taught attendees of Kendal at Home’s Healthy Aging Day how to remain safe after a fall.

 Here is what you need to know about how you can safely get up after a fall.

 Balance issues can be a common cause of falls.
 If you notice you’re having issues with your balance or know you have a bad knee or back, talk to your doctor about ways you can improve these issues.